Saturday, July 29, 2017

 a frustrated physicist is still looking for signs of new physics.

-With the results of a new physics not coming in, accelerator physicists at CERN already plan for a more giant circular machine.
-Its circumference shall be up to four times that of the LHC.
-However, experimental physicists demand that any new accelerator should instead be at least an order of magnitude larger than the LHC.
-But who shall pay for a 130 TeV machine?
+However, experimental physicists demand that any new accelerator should be at least an order of magnitude larger than the LHC.
+But who will pay for a 130 TeV machine?

 Skeleton in John Ellis's office